datacarpentry/rr-version-control/02-hosting-activity.md

 Now if you see that "Changes" tab is blank and if you look at "History", you can view your first commit.

-*tip*: There are many beliefs on best practices of committing.
+*tip*: There are many best practices of committing.
 The best advice is: Commit early and often.
 Then strive to describe your commit concisely, but with meaning.
-You want to be able to understand exactly what point of the project you are in months from now.
+You want to be able to understand exactly what point of history in the future.

-### I. Part 3: Changing files (`git diff`)
+### I. Step 3: Changing files (`git diff`)

 Open up the `countryPick4.Rmd` and add your name to the YMAL front matter at the top of the document, then Save.